tom-seddon/b2/doc/Overview.md

 ## Change config

 The default setup is a BBC Model B with Acorn 1770 DFS and 16K sideways RAM.
-The `File` > `Change config` submenu lets you select something different.
+The `Hardware` menu lets you select something different.

 ## Change keyboard mapping ##

 The default keyboard layout tries to map PC keys to their BBC equivalent by position - typically what you want for games.

+Use the `Keyboard` menu to select a different mapping.
 Some games might be better with the `Default (caps/ctrl)` layout, which sets PC Left Ctrl to BBC Caps Lock, PC Left Alt to BBC Ctrl, and PC Caps Lock to BBC Ctrl.

-There are also two character map options, designed for typing, which try to map PC keys to BBC keys based on the character, so that PC Shift+0 gives you `)` and so on. `Default UK` is for UK-style keyboards, and `Default US` is for US-style keyboards.
+For typing, you may prefer the two character map options, which try to map PC keys to BBC keys based on the character, so that PC Shift+0 gives you `)` and so on. `Default UK` is for UK-style keyboards, and `Default US` is for US-style keyboards.

 To get BBC Copy, use PC End (fn+Cursor Right on a Macbook Pro).